TheAnalyticCraft/Disaster-Response-Pipeline-Project/README.md

 ## Overview

-This project is an integral part of the Data Science Nanodegree Program provided by Udacity in collaboration with Figure Eight.
+This project is an integral part of the Data Engineering course provided by Udacity in collaboration with Figure Eight.
 The dataset includes pre-labeled tweets and messages (~26K) collected from real disaster events.
 The main goal of this project is to create a Natural Language Processing (NLP) model capable of classifying messages and swiftly identifying post-disaster requirements in real-time scenarios.

 **Project Components**: